TritonDataCenter/rfd/rfd/0155/README.md

 # RFD 155 Manta Buckets API

-Documentation for the Manta Buckets API has been made official:
+the buckets API was originally tracked in this RFD (see revision history) as we were going through design review.
+The initial design is now official.
+Further changes are made here:

     https://github.com/joyent/manta-buckets-api/blob/master/docs/index.md